 MIT faculty and students regularly engage in international travel experiences.
 These may be for educational reasons, such as study abroad or an internship with a foreign company, or for research, such as gathering data or spending time working in the lab of a collaborator.
-Examples and a demonstration of the richness of this work can be found at http://global.mit.edu/.
+Examples and a demonstration of the richness of this work can be found on the Global MIT web page.
 Many of the international activities of the MIT community are described and explained there.
 Activities are cataloged by country and by type of activity.
 This can be a helpful tool for finding overlapping projects or interests on campus.

 Travel safety is a top priority for travelers and for programs supporting and facilitating travel.
-MIT operates under a Travel Risk Policy to assist the community https://insurance.mit.edu/services/international-travel/mit-international-travel-risk-policy.
-The Travel Risk Policy applies to travel on MIT business by all members of the MIT community.
+MIT operates under an International Travel Risk Policy to assist the community.
+The International Travel Risk Policy applies to travel on MIT business by all members of the MIT community.
 MIT business is any program or activity that is required or run by the Institute or financially supported through any MIT account.
 It does not apply to travel for wholly personal reasons.

-The Travel Risk Policy designates certain countries, and areas of countries, based on current conditions to be under High or Extreme travel warning.
+The International Travel Risk Policy designates certain countries, and areas of countries, based on current conditions to be under High or Extreme travel warning.
 This status means that undergraduate and graduate student travel is prohibited.
-As of November 1, 2016, 35 countries or regions of countries are under High or Extreme travel warning.
 These country-specific warnings are updated weekly or more frequently if warranted.
 The warnings are based on public information provided by the U.S. Department of State, the Centers for Disease Control and the World Health Organization.

 The Office of the General Counsel supports and advises on the implementation of these travel policies and applicable laws, and hopes that every member of the MIT community who wants an international experience, or experiences, will be able to have a positive and safe experience.